Experience the thrill of surgical strike with this shooting game!

-New Delhi [India], Sept 29 (ANI): To celebrate the third anniversary of the surgical strike which was conducted by the Indian army against terrorist launch pads across the Line of Control (LoC) in Pakistani-administered Kashmir, a new game has been launched with amazing features.
+New Delhi [India], Sept 29 (ANI): To celebrate the third anniversary of the surgical strike which was conducted by the Indian army against terrorist launch pads across the Line of Control (LoC) in Pakistan occupied Kashmir (PoK), a new game has been launched with amazing features.

 The game titled 'Surgical Strike-Border Escape' has been released in three languages--Hindi, English and Marathi.